scottfjennings/Tomales_Great_Egret_habitat_selection_2020/README.md

 ## code

 *main analysis code*
-*analysis has multiple parts*
+The analysis has 2 parts, each part having multiple code files.

-  + habitat selection
+1. habitat selection
-  + movement/behavior

 * hab_sel_1_combine_data_for_iSSF.R - First step in habitat selection analysis.
 Assign habitat and elevation values to each GPS location